Accessing a Database Cross-Tenancy Using an IAM Integration

 db-token

-is returned and is used to access the database in a different tenancy - The database will make a cross-tenancy group query for the user’s groups and map principal to global schema and optional global roles.
+is returned and is used to access the database in a different tenancy. - The database will make a cross-tenancy group query for the user’s groups and map principal to global schema and optional global roles.

-You must subscribe the user tenancy to the same regions in which the databases are located.
-For example, if the databases in the database tenancy are in the PHX
+databases are located.
+For example, if the databases in the database tenancy are in the

 and IAD

-regions, then you must subscribe the user tenancy to these regions.
-This is not the home region, just the additional subscribed regions in the user tenancy.
+user tenancy to these regions.
+This is not the home region, just the additional

 Configuring Policies